*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Black truffles are very rich in nutrients like Vitamin C, Vitamin K, phosphorus, magnesium, copper, zinc, iron and manganese.
 They have an immense antioxidant value which is useful for fighting oxidative stress and the aging of the body’s cells.

 Some studies have found that due to their antimicrobial properties, they are useful for treating bacterial skin infections such as Staphylococcus.
 Some other studies have shown potential anti-cancer properties, especially in colon, cervical, and liver cancers.

 How To Cook Black Truffles

 Black truffles are great when thinly sliced in pasta, rice, soup, and stew dishes.
-They should be wiped clean with a wet cloth but not washed directly under running water.
+Wipe them clean with a wet cloth but don’t wash them directly under running water.

 It helps if you have a mandoline slicer to cut them out into even slices, around ⅓” (1.2 cm) thick.

 - 2 black truffle mushrooms, wiped and thinly sliced